 Good protein sources for breastfeeding moms include eggs, milk, cheese, chicken, fish, pulses, and legumes.
 Try to eat 2.5 servings of these foods every day.

-What vitamins and minerals are important for breastfeeding mothers?
+What vitamins and minerals are essential for breastfeeding mothers?

 What foods should breastfeeding mothers limit or avoid?